 Elastic is a set of python routines for calculation of elastic properties of crystals (elastic constants, equation of state, sound velocities, etc.).
-It is a third version of the in-house code I have written over several years and is implemented as a extension to the ASE system.
+It is a fifth version of the in-house code I have written over several years and is implemented as a extension to the ASE system and a script providing interface to the library not requiring knowledge of python or ASE system.
 The code was a basis for some of my publications and was described briefly in these papers.
-The code was available to anyone, presented at our Workshop on ab initio Calculations in Geosciences and used by some of my co-workers but was never properly published with full documentation, project page etc. Nevertheless the old code is still available to anyone as Elastic 2.
-I just do not recommend to use it without my help - which I am happy to provide.

-In 2010, I have decided to re-implement elastic as a module for the ASE system and publish it properly under the GPL.
+The code was available to anyone, presented at our Workshop on ab initio Calculations in Geosciences and used by some of my co-workers but was never properly published with full documentation, project page etc. In 2010, I have decided to re-implement elastic as a module for the ASE system and publish it properly under the GPL as versions 3 and 4.